 15Five was born to help support great cultures and to help those individuals and organizations who aspire to build a great culture progress along their path as well.

 Our first product focuses on creating a lightweight and regular feedback loop between employees, managers, executives and CEOs because we’ve discovered that most issues that negatively impact performance or culture can be traced back to a failure in communication.

 The two most common scenarios when dealing with a breakdown in culture or performance are either some communication that was delayed or didn’t happen at all (typically an issue of not having the correct tools, channels, or structure in place), or some communication that was withheld or hidden – which is more of a deeper cultural issue and belief that it’s not safe to be open, transparent and authentic.

-While we can’t turn a closed-minded organization into an open, results driven culture, we do aspire to help organizations in both situations work their way towards a healthier, more open and ultimately more productive culture of feedback.
+While we can’t turn a closed-minded organization into an open, results driven culture, we do aspire to help organizations in both situations work their way towards a healthier, more open and ultimately more productive culture of employee feedback.

 We are on a mission to create a world where we all work in an organizations that are fully actualized, that create extraordinary value for their employees and customers, and where we get to work alongside a vibrant and lit up group of colleagues who are committed to creating and living a great life.
 We are excited to bring you this blog as a platform to share some of the most powerful ideas from the greatest minds of our time.

 If you haven’t subscribed, be sure to do so now.
 And don’t forget, we are here to create great things together – so please share your thoughts, comments, and ideas with the 15Five community.